 Illinois requires you to title your off-road vehicle and all-terrain vehicle (ATV), but you do not have to register them.
 You'll need to complete the Application for Vehicle Transaction (Form VSD 190).
-This form is not available online, but you can pick up a copy at your local Illinois Secretary of State (SOS) office.
-Once you've submitted the form to the IL SOS, you'll also need to pay the $30 title fee.
+This form is not available online, but you can pick up a copy at your Illinois Secretary of State (SOS).
+You will also need to pay the $30 title fee.

 In order to operate your ATV in public parks, you must have a public access sticker visible on your vehicle.
 Remember, you can not operate your ATV on any public roads or highways in Illinois, unless you're simply crossing them.